pyth-network/pyth-gitbook/how-pyth-works/account-structure.md

 **Product Accounts**

 Product accounts store metadata about a product.
 This metadata is represented as a set of reference attributes, stored as a list of text key/value pairs.
-Not all product accounts follow the same structure, for a comprehensive overview, visit the [Product Metadata page](product-metadata.md).
+Not all product accounts follow the same structure; for a comprehensive overview, visit the [Product Metadata page](product-metadata.md).
 For example, the product account for AAPL contains the following fields:

 ```
 product_account ..
 G89jkM5wFLpmnbvRbeePUumxsJyzoXaRfgBVjyx2CPzQ